odruke/so_long/README.md

 In **so_long**, your objective is to:
 - **Collect all coins** (collectibles) on the map.
 - **Reach the exit** once all coins have been collected.
-- Navigate through a rectangular map with walls, collectibles, an exit, and a starting position.
+- Do it in the most efficient way.

-The map is provided in a file with a `.ber` extension.
+The map is provided in `.ber` extension text file.
 It must follow these rules:
 - **Characters used:**
   - `0`: Empty space
   - `1`: Wall